SuperOfficeDocs/crmscript/docs/api-reference/classes/String/substitute.md

 intellisense: String.substitute
 keywords: substitute(String,String)
 so.topic: reference
+so.yml: 1
 ---

 # String.substitute(String src, String dest)

 Replace a substring with a new substring.
-All occurences will be replaced.
+All occurrences will be replaced.

 * **src:** Substring to search for.
 * **dest:** Substring to replace/substitute with.
 * **Returns:** The substituted string